homanchou/xr/book/05-Scene-Systems-Entities-State.md

 ```

 Run the test with `mix test`.
 (I haven't been updating tests along the way during every change, if you get some broken tests, just remove them like I did.
 They no longer test valid things.
-If I have time I'll go back and change this book to modify the tests as we go along TDD style)
+If I have time I'll go back and change this book to modify the tests as we go along TDD style).
+This test shows that we can insert entities into the database and we can query the entities back using a query.

 ### Add Random Obstacles To A Room Upon Creation